Skip to content

 Monday, 21 July 2003

 We recently had a bit of drama on the kde-edu-devel mailing list.
 It seems that Debian decided that KStars was not quite Free enough, because some of the images we use are used with permission, and the catalog files are not unambiguously in the public domain.
+As a result, they were either going to remove KStars altogether, or move it to non-free.
 Read More

 kstars status